Ukraine poses test for fractured GOP - NewsBreak

 Not helping Republicans’ overall messaging efforts is former President Donald Trump , who called Putin’s invasion “genius” Tuesday before saying that an invasion “never would have happened” had he been in office.

 It’s unclear if those attitudes will change now that a more significant Russian offensive against Ukraine is underway, but the divisions mark a culmination of a years-long internal dispute.
-Opinions favoring more isolationist policies bubbled among some Republicans after lengthy wars in Iraq and Afghanistan before exploding during Trump’s administration, when he advocated for an “America First” foreign policy to limit foreign imbroglios.World expresses outrage, plans stronger Russia sanctions
+Opinions favoring more isolationist policies bubbled among some Republicans after lengthy wars in Iraq and Afghanistan before exploding during Trump’s administration, when he advocated for an “America First” foreign policy to limit foreign imbroglios.Local Ukrainian pastors share views on Russia invasion

 In a Quinnipiac Poll released last week, 47 percent of Republicans opposed sending troops to Europe, while just 43 percent backed it.
 And while part of that is likely a partisan response to the fact that the deployments were ordered by Biden, it still stands in stark contrast to the legacy of a party that has previously not shied away from leaning on the U.S. military.